The INMD / CNS– New Investigator Partnership Prize

 - Reprints of the nominee's most important publications, titles or abstracts of papers presented at scientific conferences.

 A letter in support of the nominee pointing out the nature and significance of the work for which the nomination is submitted is an important component of the package.

 The award consists of a monetary prize and recognition plaque.
 The recipient will be announced during the virtual 2021 CNS Annual Awards Ceremony. * NOTE: Due to the continued effect of COVID-19, the CNS 2021 Annual Conference will take place virtually.
 Please see the draft conference program for details on award presentations and lectures.

 Nominations may be made by anyone.
 An anonymous committee, appointed by the Canadian Nutrition Society, will review all nominations and recommend the selected recipient of the INMD/CNS New Investigator Partnership Prize.

-Nominations are due February 1, 2019 - submitted via the Online Award Nomination tool
+Nominations are due January 31, 2021 - submitted via the Online Award Nomination tool.
+Nominations now closed.

 Previous Award Winners

 2020 - Kyly Whitfield, PhD - Mount Saint Vincent University

 2019 - Caroline Richard, PhD - University of Alberta

 2018 - Rachel Murphy, PhD - University of British Columbia